samchan1150/Air-Pressure-Simulator/README.md

 - **Compressor**: A highlighted section within the container adjusts its height based on user input, acting as a dynamic boundary that compresses the gas.
 - **Particles**: Colored circles represent individual air molecules, moving and interacting based on the current simulation parameters.

-## Educational Insights

-By manipulating the number of particles, temperature, and compressor height, users can gain intuitive insights into how these factors interplay to influence air pressure.
-Observing the changes in the Pressure Display and particle behavior offers a tangible understanding of concepts such as:

-- **Kinetic Theory of Gases**: Demonstrates how particle motion and collisions contribute to pressure.
-- **Compression and Volume**: Illustrates the relationship between gas compression (reducing volume) and increased pressure.
-- **Temperature Effects**: Shows how thermal energy impacts particle speeds and collision frequencies, affecting pressure.